 - Use the template browser to choose a template - or start from a blank email.

 - Create your email as desired.
 While editing the text content of your email, you'll need to include the fields from the form as wildcards within your email so that the recipient of your notification email can see what the user submitted through the form.

 In the example below, note the use of 'campaign_' at the start of the wildcards.
 This is required so that the system knows to display the information entered by the user who completed the form - not the information relating to the staff member receiving the notification.
-So if your form field for the email address is called 'email', you would enter the wildcard as: %%campaign_email%% In the case of our example form, our email would look like this:
+So if your form field for the email address is called 'email', you would enter the wildcard as: %%campaign_email%%.
+For more details, refer to the section "A Quick Note" in our Wildcards article.
+In the case of our example form, our email would look like this:

 You may wish to save it into an 'Automations' folder, so its purpose is obvious to other users of the platform.